 What is the meaning of the Yama?

 All eight limbs of Yoga hold importance like all the limbs in our body.
-Yama and Niyama are the first two of the eight limbs (angas), per the Ashtanga Yoga by yogrishi Patanjali.
-Assuming Ashtanga Yoga is a house, then Yama and Niyama are the foundation of Yoga.
+Yama and Niyama are the first two of the eight limbs (angas), per the Ashtanga Yoga by Yogrishi Patanjali.
+Assuming Ashtanga Yoga is a house, then Yama and Niyama are the foundations of yoga.
 If the foundations aren’t strong, the whole house will fall, i.e., a yogi cannot achieve the ultimate state unless the foundation is not strengthened.
-We could say the Asana and Pranayama are pillars; Pratyahara is the roof that stands on the two pillars.
+The Asana and Pranayama are pillars; the Pratyahara is the roof on the two posts.
 Finally, at the pinnacle, Dharana Dhyana and Samadhi lead or unite one with the almighty.

 Yama and Niyama in Patanjali Yoga sutra

 Patanjali Yoga sutra is unique; the names given to every sutra are very conceptual and self-explanatory.
-Sutras have got a characteristic.
-A total of 16 Sutras are allotted to Yama and Niyama; (asana has 4, pranayama has 3-4).
+Sutras have a characteristic.
+16 Sutras are allotted to Yama and Niyama (Asana has 4, and Pranayama has 3-4).
 That shows the importance of Yama and Niyama, yet these two are most forgotten and least practised.
-One must remember that all of the Angas should be followed and practised if one wishes to be a true yogi, like a student in school who passes classes 1st to 12th to complete school education; each anga leads one to the next anga.
+One must remember that all of the Angas should be followed and practised if one wishes to be a true yogi, like a student in school who passes classes 1st to 12th to complete school education; each Anga leads one to the next Anga.

 The Yama is the first limb of Ashtanga yoga.
 Yama or ethical disciplines are of five types: